GSC23-HeadHome/HeadHome/README.md

 ### 5. Operations Layer

 For **business stakeholders** looking to gather operational metrics, HeadHome comes with an Operations Layer including **Cloud Monitoring** and **Cloud Logging**.
-These Google Cloud Platform services are integral to gain a more holistic profiling of our users and a better understanding of our internal services.
+These Google Cloud Platform services are integral to gain a more holistic profiling of our users and a better understanding of our services internally via uptime checks and alerts.

 # Getting Started